 As discussed in the first chapter, optimal adjustment of most pad-closure screws is achieved through the use of playing tests.
 Most of these tests involve slurring very slowly and with light finger pressure from a higher note to a lower note.
 If the relevant screw is not adjusted optimally, the slur may not be clean: it may generate either a ‘hitch’ or a ‘wooze’ (see p.
 15).

-To help the player recognize and distinguish the two sounds, the attached audio files offer examples of each.
+To help the player recognize and distinguish the two sounds, the attached audio files offer an example of each.

-Each is coupled with examples of how the same slur on the same instrument sounded after the relevant screw was adjusted to eliminate the hitch or wooze.
+Each is coupled with an example of how the same slur on the same instrument sounded after the relevant screw was adjusted to eliminate the hitch or wooze.